 "I was worried."

-.
-What are mere nightmares?
-Only images, hardly real, no matter how they feel on the nights he wakes up screaming, unsure if he'll open his eyes to a battlefield or the mocking shadows of his ceiling.
+Nightmares are mere images, hardly real, no matter how they feel on the nights he wakes up screaming, unsure if he'll open his eyes to a battlefield or the mocking shadows of his ceiling.

-get nightmares?
-He who performed seven nightmares for seven horcruxes, for a soul ripped to fibers, but how much humanity could have been left after the first tear?
-He was a born monster; anyone could have seen it except blind batty Dumbledore but so many followed, and there is the most sinister question of all: why?
+Did you-know-who get nightmares?
+He who performed seven nightmares for seven horcruxes, for a soul ripped to fibers.
+How much humanity could have been left after the first tear?
+He was a born monster; anyone could have seen it except blind batty Dumbledore, but so many followed, and there is the most sinister question of all: why?

 He is only her third patient.

-A slip of the tongue told him, but he would have guessed, given enough time.
-The strong front she put up when they first met is but a curtain, thin and billowing like her skirts, covering thin elbows, thin knees.
+A slip of the tongue tells him, but he could have guessed, given enough time.
+The strong front she put up at their first meeting is but a curtain, thin and billowing like her skirts, covering thin elbows, thin knees.
 She fills herself out with conversation and tea.
 It is when she is scouring the bottom of the pot that he learns of her inexperience.

 She is propping up an extra cushion on the sofa when he enters the room.